datamesh-manager/integration-aws/README.md

 This repository contains a complete setup, which allows you to integrate the [Data Mesh Manager](https://www.datamesh-manager.com/) into  an AWS account.
 It uses only serverless AWS functionality like Lambda, CloudWatch, S3, Secretsmanager and SQS.
-The infrastructure is set up by using [Terraform](https://www.terraform.io/).
+The infrastructure is set up by using Terraform.

+## Limitations
+- We do not handle deleted data contracts.
+So make sure to deactivate data contracts before deleting them.
+Otherwise, permissions will be kept existent.
+- Not all kinds of output ports are supported at this point.
+Currently we support the following:
+  - S3 Buckets

 ## Architecture
 For a better understanding of how the integration works, see this simple architecture diagram.
 Arrows show access direction.